rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 ## Which file systems are supported? ##

 RethinkDB supports most commonly used file systems.
-However, like most database systems, RethinkDB uses the DIRECT\_IO mechanism to access disk efficiently when it is available.
-Some filesystems cannot be accessed using the DIRECT\_IO mechanism, but they can still be used to run RethinkDB with degraded performance.
-Some encrypted and journaled filesystems do not allow direct disk access, RethinkDB might fail to start if you try to place data files onto such filesystems.
+It optionally supports direct disk I/O for greater efficiency, but this is not enabled by default.

 ## How can I perform a backup of my cluster? ##